 BA Theatre Performance, University of Lethbridge; MA Counseling Psychology Drama Therapy, California Institute of Integral Studies

-Kari’s love of elders began as a child, and spending time with her three Grandmothers or Grandfather was always a joy.
+Kari’s love of elders began as a child, and spending time with her three Grandmothers was always a joy.
+Grandma’s house was always Kari’s favorite place to be.
 Kari combined her passion for eldercare and the creative arts by becoming a licensed marriage and family therapist and registered drama therapist working with elders.
 She brings 10 years of experience to her role as Director of The Hummingbird Project and co-creator of Joyful Moments: Meaningful Activities to Engage Older Adults.
 She is a proud advocate for the importance of finding and embracing joy throughout life.
-She has presented to both professional and public audiences locally and nationally about Quality of Life and Life Enrichment for older and disabled adults, including the Aging Life Care Professional Association, the North American Drama Therapy Association and several presentations for the Alzheimer’s Association, among others.
+She has presented to both professional and public audiences locally and nationally about Quality of Life and Life Enrichment for older and disabled adults, including several presentations for the Alzheimer’s Association, the Aging Life Care Professional Association and the North American Drama Therapy Association, among others.
 It is Kari’s creative and professional approach, as well as her warm personality, that allows her to connect with clients and engage them in meaningful therapeutic activities.
 Kari’s passion for theatre has been infused into her education and career.
+She has expertise in facilitating drama therapy techniques including improvisation, monologue writing, and play reading.
 Some of her favorite activities to share with older adults include expressive arts such as life story collage, art appreciation, touch drawing, creative storytelling, legacy projects and more.
-From December 2017- 2019 Kari will be acting Vice President of the North American Drama Therapy Association (http://www.nadta.org/) where she will play an integral role promoting the profession of drama therapy in both the United States and Canada.
-Kari is also honored to serve as treasurer of Creative Aging San Francisco (http://www.creativeagingsf.or

 BA Drama, San Francisco State University; MA Counseling Psychology, California Institute of Integral Studies; MA Drama Theory and Devised Performance, San Francisco State University